Meet The Title IX Team

 Role: Andrew supports the Title IX and Gender Equity Office with many of its core responsibilities, including assisting the Interim Deputy Title IX Coordinator with the intake and initial assessment process; supporting the Title IX and Gender Equity Officer with the investigation and adjudication processes; preparing individual, tailored Title IX trainings; and ensuring the timely implementation of all aspects of the DOJ Resolution Agreement.

 About: As an undergraduate, Andrew majored in Business Administration.
 He received his Master’s Degree in Informatics: Cyber Security and Privacy, and he has worked in various roles within higher education.
 Andrew is trained in Conflict Resolution Tactics and has extensive experience working with video and graphic productions.
-In his free time, he enjoys listening to K-pop and R&B music and is a huge fan of classic cars.
+In his free time, he enjoys listening to K-pop and R&B music and is a huge fan of modern classic cars.

 Role: Mary conducts investigations of complaints made against students, staff, and faculty alleging violations of the CSU Policy Prohibiting Discrimination, Harassment, Sexual Misconduct, Sexual Exploitation, Dating Violence, Domestic Violence, Stalking, and Retaliation.
 Throughout the investigation process, Mary ensures that those making complaints and those responding to complaints are treated fairly and respectfully.